All Features

 The problem: competitors you're not watching

-As a solopreneur, you can't afford to be blindsided by competitor moves.
+As a founder, you can't afford to be blindsided by competitor moves.
 You don't have a strategy team monitoring the market.
 You don't have competitive intelligence analysts tracking pricing changes.
 But you still need to know when a competitor launches a new feature, undercuts your pricing, or pivots their positioning.

 Manual monitoring is exhausting.
 Checking competitor websites, following their social media, reading industry news—it takes time you don't have.
 And even when you do the research, connecting that intelligence to your actual decisions is another step you often skip.